Faith in Kamma and Dukkha Sacca

 [These two talks are based on the Mahāvedalla Sutta.]

 Diṭṭhi is eko me attā— clinging to the five khandhas as my atta (self).
-Diṭṭhi is making the whole body as me with no spaces left oven for a small needle hole.
-The whole body is bound by diṭṭhi rope that sammā-diṭṭhi ñāṇa unable to enter it.
+Diṭṭhi is making the whole body as me with no spaces left over for a small needle hole.
+The whole body is bound by diṭṭhi rope, making sammā-diṭṭhi ñāṇa unable to enter it.

-(Note: Before Mogok Dhamma it was very rare to talk about the dangers, destruction and its serious and terrible effects on humans.
-We can discern the dangers, destruction and sufferings around the world today.
-Diṭṭhi-Taṇhā or capitalist syndrome or American syndrome of insatiable growth, profits, competition, etc. is the main cause for these things to happen.
+(Note: Before Mogok Dhamma, it was very rare to talk about the dangers, destruction, and their serious and terrible effects on humans.
+We can discern the dangers, destruction, and sufferings around the world today.
+Diṭṭhi-Taṇhā or the capitalist syndrome, or the global money syndrome of insatiable growth, profits, competition, etc., is the main cause of these things happening.

-If diṭṭhi dies beings will not pull into whirlpool and can’t sink downwards to apāyas.
-You don’t have to fear the whirlpool and strong current of water.
-It’s important not to be bound with diṭṭhi (rope).
+If diṭṭhi dies, beings will not be pulled into a whirlpool and cannot sink downwards to apāyas.
+You don’t have to fear the whirlpool and the strong current of water.
+It’s important not to be bound by diṭṭhi (rope).

 Saccānulomika ñāṇa is the knowledge of cutting the Rope (Diṭṭhi).
 Wisdom (paññā) is critical knowledge.
-In the world people are talking as-mind is knowing.
-Ordinary knowing is viññāṇam— consciousness of knowing.
+In the world, people talk as if the mind itself is knowing.
+Ordinary knowing is viññāṇam— the consciousness of knowing.

 • Content of Part 14 on "Dhamma Talks by Mogok Sayadaw"